ngocp-0847/rule-clean-code/php-config/README.md

 This sniff prohibits the use of Perl-style hash comments (`# comment`) in PHP code.
 Use standard PHP comments (`// comment` or `/* comment */`) instead.

+### NoHardcodedConstantsSniff

+This sniff prohibits hardcoded constants scattered throughout the logic (Rule C023).
+All constants should be defined in a dedicated constants file or class and referenced by name.

+### LogErrorsInCatchSniff

+This sniff ensures that all catch blocks log the error cause (Rule C028).
+Silent catch blocks can hide important error information and make debugging difficult.
+Proper error handling requires either logging or re-throwing the caught exception.

 ## Adding New Sniffs

 1. Create a new PHP file in the `MyStandard/Sniffs/` directory, organized by category